 We love Mexican flavours so these pork chops are a favourite around here.
 These Mexican pork chops are great served with this Mexican Pasta Salad (just leave out the shrimp), these roasted rosemary potatoes, or even just salad with tortilla chips and salsa.

-If you love Mexican food too, you can fine 17 Easy Mexican Recipes here.
+If you love Mexican food too, you can find 17 Easy Mexican Recipes here.

 What is the best way to marinate pork chops?

-You can also use this Mexican pork chop marinade the same day if you like – marinate the pork chops for 2-4 hours in the fridge before cooking.
-If I’m cooking them the same day I like to marinate them in a shallow baking dish, turning the meat to coat it in the marinade before refrigerating it.
+You can also use this Mexican pork chop marinade the same day if you like.
+Simply marinate the pork chops for 2-4 hours in the fridge before cooking them.

 What is the best way to cook pork chops?

-You can grill them for 4-8 minutes per side, depending on how thick they are – for 1/2 inch pork chops I grill at about 400F for 4 minutes per side.
-You can also pan fry them over medium heat for 4-8 minutes per side (add 2-3 teaspoons of olive oil or butter to the pan while it’s heating).
-Or you can bake them at 400F for 20-30 minutes, turning them once.
+Grill them for 4-8 minutes per side, depending on how thick they are – for 1/2 inch pork chops I grill at about 400F for 4 minutes per side.
+Or you can pan fry them over medium heat for 4-8 minutes per side (add 2-3 teaspoons of olive oil or butter to the pan while it’s heating).
+Or bake them at 400F for 20-30 minutes, flipping them once.

-The exact cook time will really depend on the thickness of your pork chops, so use a meat thermometer to judge when they’re done.
-Pork chops are done when their internal temperature is 145 degrees F. After you remove them from the heat, let them rest for 5 minutes under some foil before serving them.
+The thickness of the pork chops will make a difference in how long it takes to cook them, so use a meat thermometer to test them.
+Pork chops are cooked when their internal temperature is 145 degrees F. After you remove them from the heat, let them rest for 5 minutes under some foil before serving them.

-The most important thing is to not over cook your pork chops, or they will be dry.
+Make sure not to over cook your pork chops, or they will be dry.
 You can use a meat thermometer if you’re not sure how to tell when the pork chops are done.
-More importantly, trust the thermometer!
-Resist the urge to slice into them to check, because they continue to cook after you remove them from the heat.
+Don’t cut into them immediately, they will keep cooking for a few minutes after removing them from the heat.
 You don’t want to cook pork chops until they look done inside.
-If you do this, they will be over-done by the time you sit down to eat.
+If you do this, they will be over-cooked by the time you sit down to eat.

 How to make this Mexican Pork Chop Marinade:

 - I almost always use boneless pork chops.
-I like to buy the huge pork loin from Costco when they’re on sale and then slice it into a whole bunch of pork chops.
-Then I marinate them and freeze them for later.
-Usually I slice them about 1/2-3/4 inch thick.
-That’s only because I like them to cook quickly.
+I like to marinate them and freeze them for later.
 You can definitely use bone-in pork chops instead, but keep in mind the cook time will likely be a few minutes longer.